lapets/data-driven-management/README.md

 > **Exercise (Numerical Input):** Using aggregations and joins to accomplish an analytics task.

 ### Data Cleaning and Normalization

+#### Data Normalization

+#### Joining Data Sets

+When joining multiple data sets, two common issues may arise: differences in the schemas and differences in semantics.

 > **Peer:** Integrate two or more data sets from different sources (different scales, some missing data).